4. Making Simple Sentences

 ward means “guide.” ward'er means “guides.”

-Section titled “Reference Note”For the technical version, see Verbal System and Verbal Morphology.
+Section titled “Reference Note”For more in-depth information, see Core Grammar and Verbal Morphology.